pnd4/pnd4.github.io/source/_posts/2012-08-29-gentoo-walkthru.markdown

 {% img center /images/2012-08-29-gentoo-walkthru/screenshot-082912-035809.png %}

-_This time I power-walk you through each command to install Gentoo (using a Hardened Stage 3 toolchain).
+*This time I power-walk you through each command to install Gentoo (using a Hardened Stage 3 toolchain).
 I used this same set of commands, with a little modification of course, to install Gentoo onto my desktop.
-My hardware configuration is very unlikely the same as yours; adjust accordingly, otherwise these instructions should be all you need to tackle one of the hardest distro's to install (by reputation). _
+My hardware configuration is very unlikely the same as yours; adjust accordingly, otherwise these instructions should be all you need to tackle one of the hardest distro's to install (by reputation).*

-_..
-Before you tl;dr, realize that even though the process is long and gruesome, there's so much to learn by just even trying, so do not dispair.
+*And before you tl;dr, realize that even though the process is long and gruesome, there's so much to learn by just even trying, so do not dispair.
 There's tons of resources out there!
-Good luck.
+Good luck.*
-_